+ Applying for the first year ( from April 2020 )

 - Excellent knowledge of French, English and another language (German, Spanish, Japanese, Italian or Russian), excluding non-French speaking students for whom the knowledge of French and English is sufficient.

 - Good computer skills.

 - Great interest for the content of the training modules in the fields of internet and localization.

 - Strong motivation and ability to work independently (distance-learning courses form the first year of Master’s).

 - Will to be fully engaged within the Master’s program and to and take part in the communication strategy around the program.

 - Ability to intensive teamwork.

 - Be equipped with a computer (Windows is better since students will be working on localization software only available on this operating system) and a good internet connection.

 Are you more attracted to technical communication and/or would you prefer to do a Master’s degree in English?

 Discover our partner Master’s, the TCLoc Master’s.
-The aim is to train students for careers in technical writing, localization, project management and much more.
-In addition to this Master’s degree, it also leads to a “Technical Communicator” certification issued by Tekom, Europe’s largest and most recognized communications association.
+Its aim is to train students for careers in technical writing, localization, project management and much more.
+In addition to getting a Master’s degree, it also leads to the “Technical Communicator” certification issued by Tekom, Europe’s largest and most recognized communication association.